 All answers to the above questions are … false.
 Let’s explore what a bump stock is — and isn’t — in more detail.

 To understand what a bump stock does, it’s helpful to know what bump fire is.
 Bump fire is a process, or maybe a result, but not a device.
+It enables a semi-automatic firearm to shoot rapidly.
 Bump fire involves handling and moving a semi-automatic firearm in such a way that the natural recoil pushes the gun forward against a stationary trigger finger.

 Imagine holding your trigger finger in a vice so it’s perfectly rigid and still.
 Now push the firearm forward so the trigger compresses against your stationary finger.
 That’s an example of a single-shot bump-fire scenario.